What is a chronic illness?

 Leading causes of chronic illnesses

-This resource guide is designed to provide healthcare practitioners with a comprehensive overview of chronic illnesses, their descriptions, and additional notes.
+This resource guide is designed to provide healthcare practitioners with a comprehensive overview of common chronic diseases and illnesses with descriptions.
 To make the most effective use of this guide, follow these simple steps:

 This guide includes an extensive list of chronic illnesses, organized alphabetically for easy reference.
 Each illness is accompanied by a brief description highlighting its key characteristics, symptoms, and potential complications.